Combat Mechanics

 Combat in Structs revolves around four ambits.
 Each struct operates in one ambit, and each weapon can only target specific ambits.
 This creates a strategic mesh where fleet composition and positioning determine what you can hit and what can hit you.

-Ambit Bit Value
+Ambit Reach Bit Value

 Water 2